 Hugging someone nowadays has sort of transformed into a sign of showing the other person how close they are to you, or how close they want to be to you.
-Since hugging is a form of physical intimacy, you can tell a lot about people’s closeness just from the way they hug, especially hugs between ladies and guys on a friendship or social level.
+Since hugging is a form of physical intimacy, you can tell a lot about people’s closeness just from the way they hug, especially hugs between ladies and guys.

 So I started paying attention to the kinds of hugs that I give, and I’ve also started paying special attention to the kinds of hugs that I’m receiving from my male counterparts.
 Now speaking from the perspective of a receiver of hugs, you can tell a lot about where you stand relationally by the type of hug you’re receiving.